department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/engineering/Load Testing/10-10EZ Load Testing report.md

 ![image](https://github.com/department-of-veterans-affairs/va.gov-team/assets/830084/23df1d4b-2042-45f5-aa6b-1e5f0bbeec13)

 ### Findings / Issues
-The failures during this test was determined to be a result of connection pool errors we saw in the testing environment, two different errors from vets-api and enrollment system.
+The failures during this test was determined to be a result of connection pool errors from the enrollment system.
 We do not expect to see these errors in production, which has a higher connection pool setting.
 The 10-10EZ has a retry function in place and we have high confidence that in the event failures are experienced, they would be retried and submitted successfully.
 The failures we saw during this test have no impact on our conclusion.